VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/sfa.rst.txt

 -----------------------------

-After the SFA run has completed, the results will be displayed in the OCSANA tabe of the Cytoscape Results Panel (right panel)
+After the SFA run has completed, the results will be displayed in the SFA subpanel of the Cytoscape Results Panel (right panel)

 ++++++++++++++++++++++++++++
 SFA Config
 ++++++++++++++++++++++++++++

-This subpanel displays the configuration set for this run (activated nodes, and inhibited nodes)
+This subpanel displays the configuration set for this run (activated nodes and inhibited nodes)

 .. image:: _static/sfaresults_config.PNG